 |Paradis Plongee||(069) 634-5616||0.2 mi.
 East-Southeast of Central Le Marin|

-For more information about snorkeling, including tips and suggestions for both "old pros" and beginners, check out this exhaustive guide to snorkeling in the Caribbean.
+To learn more about snorkeling, including useful tips and suggestions for beginners and "pros" read this comprehensive discussion of snorkeling in the Caribbean.

 A world of unimaginable beauty awaits you off the coast of Martinique.
 All you need is a snorkel, a mask, and a few hours of free time, and you can see for yourself why this sport comes so highly recommended.